-This sub-fund promotes a predominant asset allocation in investments that are aligned with environmental and social characteristics (#1 Aligned with E/S characteristics).
-In addition, this subfund may invest up to 49% of the sub-fund's net assets into investments for which either the DWS ESG assessment methodology is not applied or for which ESG data coverage is incomplete (#2 Other).
-Within this share, investments of up to 49% of the sub-fund's net assets are tolerated in assets for which there is no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
-This tolerance does not apply to the assessment of good governance practices (by means of the DWS Norm Assessment).
+At least 80% of the sub-fund's net assets are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
+Up to 20% of the sub-fund's net assets may be invested in assets which are either out-of-scope of the ESG assessment methodology or for which ESG data coverage is incomplete (#2 Other).
+Full ESG data coverage is required for the assessment of direct investments in companies in relation to good governance practices and the PAB-Exclusions.

-These other investments can include all asset classes as foreseen in the specific investment policy, including deposits with credit institutions and derivatives.

-Other investments can be used by the portfolio management for performance, diversification, liquidity and hedging purposes.
+Assets under "#2 Other" can include all asset classes as foreseen in the specific investment policy, such as sight deposits with credit institutions and derivatives.
+These assets can be used by the portfolio management for performance, risk diversification, liquidity and hedging purposes.

-Minimum environmental or social safeguards are not or only partially considered for this sub-fund within the other investments.
+Minimum environmental or social safeguards are not or only partially considered for the sub-fund's investments falling within "#2 Other".